 Also, be sure to check out my fresh basil recipes here.

 Artichoke Pesto Pasta Salad

-- 1 cup basil, packed
+- 1 cup basil packed

-- 1 can quartered artichoke hearts (packed in water)
+- 1 can quartered artichoke hearts packed in water

 - 1-2 cloves garlic

-- 1 tbsp. nutritional yeast
+- 1 tablespoon nutritional yeast

-- 2 tbsp. vegetable broth
+- 2 tablespoon vegetable broth

-- 1/2 tbsp. lemon juice
+- 1/2 tablespoon lemon juice

-- salt, to taste
+- salt to taste

-- 8 ounces whole wheat pasta, cooked
+- 8 ounces whole wheat pasta cooked

-- 1 large tomato, diced
+- 1 large tomato diced

-- 1/4 cup toasted pine nuts (optional)
+- 1/4 cup toasted pine nuts optional

-- Place the basil and 3 artichoke hearts (12 quarters) in a food processor, and pulse to coarsely chop.
+Place the basil and 3 artichoke hearts (12 quarters) in a food processor, and pulse to coarsely chop.
 Add the garlic, nutritional yeast, vegetable broth, and lemon juice, and process until it becomes a thick paste.
 Add salt to taste.

-- In a serving bowl, combine the cooked pasta with the pesto and blend well.
+In a serving bowl, combine the cooked pasta with the pesto and blend well.
 Add the remaining artichoke hearts, the tomato, and the pine nuts and toss.
 Serve at room temperature.

-Per serving (with pinenuts): 366 Calories (kcal); 6 g Total Fat; (13% calories from fat); 19 g Protein; 70 g Carbohydrate; 0 mg Cholesterol; 116 mg Sodium; 19 g Fiber.
+Nutritional data below excludes pine nuts.
+With pine nuts: 366 Calories (kcal); 6 g Total Fat; (13% calories from fat); 19 g Protein; 70 g Carbohydrate; 116 mg Sodium; 19 g Fiber.